thoughtbot/maybe_haskell/book/introduction.md

 may be used to.
-Even so, I'll bet you can guess what it does, and even get close to how it does it: `filter even` probably takes a list and filters it for only even elements. `length` probably takes a list and returns the number of elements it has.
+Even so, I'll bet you can guess what it does, and even get close to how it does it: `filter even` probably takes a list and filters it for only even elements. `length` probably takes a list and returns the number of elements it contains.

 Given those fairly obvious facts, you might guess that putting two things together with `(.)` must mean you do one and then give the result to the other.
-That makes this expression a function which must take a list and return the number of even elements it has.
+That makes this expression a function that must take a list and return the number of even elements it contains.
 Without mentioning any actual argument, we can directly assign this function the name `countEvens`.
 There's no need in Haskell to say that count-evens *of some x* is to take the length after filtering for the even values *of that x*.
 We can state directly that count-evens is taking the length after filtering for evens.

-This is a relatively contrived example, but it's indicative of the confusion that can happen at any level: if your first reaction is "such weird syntax!
+This is a relatively contrived example, but it's an indication of the confusion that can happen at any level: if your first reaction is "such weird syntax!
 What is this crazy dot thing!?", you're going to have a bad time.
 Instead, try to internalize the parts that make sense while getting comfortable with *not*